Pet-projects/real-angular-rooms/README.md

 #### views

-Not a lot of news here. :)
+No News Here. :)

-Theses html pages are going to be inserted inside of the "ng-view" directive of the index.html file.
+These html pages are going to be inserted inside of the "ng-view" directive of the index.html file.
-You just need to have a proper rout at the app.js file.
+You just need to have a proper rout at the app.js file like this:

 ```js
 $routeProvider.when('/rooms',     	{